juxor/afaq/markdown/biblio.md

 Heywood, Paul, **Marxism and the Failure of Organised Socialism in Spain 1879-1936**, Cambridge University Press, Cambridge, 1990.

-Hicks, J. R., **Value and capital : an inquiry into some fundamental principles of economic theory**, 2nd edition, Clarendon Press, Oxford, 1975.
+Hicks, J. R., **Value and capital: an inquiry into some fundamental principles of economic theory**, 2nd edition, Clarendon Press, Oxford, 1975.

 Hills, John, **Inequality and the State**, Oxford University Press, Oxford, 2004.